 - Engagement measures how “sticky” a product is or how much users interact with it.

-In product-led growth: Your current users drive acquisition through word-of-mouth and referrals.
+In product-led growth: Your current users drive through word-of-mouth and referrals.
 Monetization is self-serve because the product is purchased without the involvement of sales teams.
 And usage triggers within your product drive retention and engagement.

 PLG tactics for each stage of the customer journey